srirams812/edureka_remote/readme.txt

-This project is for deploying Mobile App using Python program"`
+This project is for deploying Mobile App using Python program" Use Djanjo framework`